Customizing the BSP¶

 The way you expanded our kernel recipe, you can customize any recipe inside the BSP.
 You can use our layers as a reference if unsure what you can do.

-You can also add new recipes.
+You may also add new recipes.

-Create Custom Image¶
+Create Custom Image

-To add a custom image you can add a new recipe under recipes-core/images
+To add a custom image you can add a new recipe under recipes-core/images.
+Your custom layer will then look like this:

 ../layers/meta-custom/